 About Hannah Watton

 Hi!
-Having previously been a Laidlaw Undergraduate Scholar studying English Literature at UCL, I’ve recently joined the Laidlaw Foundation as a Community Ambassador and Team Support Executive.
+Having previously been a Laidlaw Undergraduate Scholar studying English Literature at UCL, I am now the Marketing Manager of the Laidlaw Foundation.

 My research looked at collaborative and innovative practices in academic publishing, and community building is something I built a passion for during my Leadership in Action.
-I’m looking forward to continuing my journey at the Laidlaw Foundation in this new role!
 Feel free to reach out or connect with me!

 I am a/an: